code-baa/GodotMultiplayerDemo/readme.md

 ## About

-This project is a Godot 4.2 game implementation of a multiplayer game using an authoritative server architecture with client side prediction, server reconciliation, and lag compensation.
+This project is a Godot 4.4 implementation of a multiplayer game using an authoritative server architecture with client side prediction, server reconciliation, and lag compensation.

 I have made changes to implement 3D and mouse look.